lentschi/ngx-nested-ellipsis/README.md

 Library for angular (>= 6.0.0) providing a directive to display an ellipsis if the containing text would overflow.

-Supports dynamic html contents - if you require text contents only you might want to take a look at [ngx-ellipsis](https://github.com/lentschi/ngx-ellipsis), which offers better performance but escapes any html contents to text.
+Supports dynamic html contents.
+(If you require text contents only, you might want to take a look at [ngx-ellipsis](https://github.com/lentschi/ngx-ellipsis), which offers better performance, but escapes any html contents to text.)

 ## Demo